 Opening this restaurant is your dream, just don’t forget to check how much your customers are enjoying it.
 Customer satisfaction is essential for your success.

-Enjoy , menu, and concept of your restaurant, but then sit back and watch how customers respond.
+Enjoy creating the branding, menu, and concept of your restaurant, but then sit back and watch how customers respond.
 In your first year, greet customers and ask for their feedback.
 Formal and informal surveys are a recommended way of getting honest criticism or praise.
 Take advantage of your findings—market research is priceless—and make the right changes, even if they are counter to your dream.

 Making the First Night Your Grand Opening Night